WilliamGustafson/Posets/README.md

     gpg --encrypt --symmetric --output pypi.token.gpg pypi.token

-## Quick start
+## Usage

-Here we give a quick introduction to using the posets module.
+Here we give an introduction to using the posets module.

 In the code snippets below we assume the module is imported via